 1991: An estimated 300,000 people attended a free concert at Golden Gate Park in San Francisco to see Crosby, Stills, Nash & Young, Journey, Santana, Jackson Browne, Tracy Chapman, John Fogerty, the Grateful Dead, and Joan Baez who all performed to honor promoter Bill Graham, who had died the week before.

-1992: Bob Dylan released his 28th studio album, Good as I Been to You.
+1992: Bob Dylan released his twenty-eighth studio album, Good as I Been to You.
 Composed entirely of traditional folk songs and covers, it was Dylan’s first entirely solo, acoustic album since Another Side of Bob Dylan in 1964.

 2004: Eric Clapton was named Commander of the British Empire at Buckingham Palace in London.